Winterdust408/Cookbook/README.md

 Why yes I am using version control software to write a cookbook.
-In part bc I think it's funny to make updates in the language of bug reports, but also so I have a place to show people if the ask.
+In part bc I think it's funny to make updates to recipes in the language of bug reports, but also so I have a place to show them to people, it might as well be here!

 These are mostly things I've made at least ten times.